ALTELYS

 Satellite

-Satellite imagery will be used to characterize surfaces (buildings, vegetation, phenology) at high resolution, as well as their thermal behavior (infrared), and then to generalize climate information (UHI) to the whole of the country.
-The developments made will be compatible with the next TRISHNA mission.
+Satellite imagery has been used to characterize surfaces (buildings, vegetation, phenology) at high resolution, as well as their thermal behavior (infrared), and then to generalize climate information (UHI) to the whole of the country.
+The developments made are compatible with the next TRISHNA mission.

 - Optical data (visible and near infrared):